earthcubeprojects-chords/chords/bin/ssl/ssl.md

 * The certbot image startup script will attempt a certificate renewal every 6 hours if operating in SSL mode.
 Otherwise, the container will exit.
-* The certbot service is run standalone for housekeeping activities, such as removing certificates, generating dummy certificates (using _openssl_), and so on.
-This service is used because _docker-compose_ mounts the _Let's Encrypt_ related volumes.
-* _Let's Encrypt_ certficate generation should always be tried in staging mode first, to verify that the domain name is working and everything else is working properly.
+* _Let's Encrypt_ certficate generation should always be tried in staging mode first, to verify that the domain name and everything else is working properly.

 ## Building